Multi-mission Modular Spacecraft: Development

 Before the MMS was the standardized space ship system, they began studying how to make a cost effective method of Space exploration.
 To achieve lower cost space travel, NASA's approached the idea with a production line mentality, to have inherited parts in as many aspects of the rocket as possible to allow fast production.
 The first idea was to use existing spacecraft designs, but with slight modifications.
 The main issue was designing a computer that could service any mission with slight modifications to the mission.
-To do this, they developed a computer for the MMS that could service variance types of missions within the Solar System such as: solar, stellar, and Earth missions.
+To do this, they developed a computer for the MMS that could service various types of missions within the Solar System such as: solar, stellar, and Earth missions.
 By designing this space computer to be easily changed, instead of building a new computer with all new hardware every mission, they only had to make software changes.
 This design greatly reduced cost when developing new spacecraft.